 Step 1: Conduct an Audit

-You don’t know if you have a problem if you don’t measure it.
+You don’t know how to address an issue if you don’t measure it.
 Think of dieting.
 You would likely stand on a scale or try on your favorite pair of jeans to determine if you’ve gained a great deal of weight. (“I weigh what?!”)
 Here, you’ll measure your plastic diet. (“I threw out how many to-go coffee cups?!”)

 You may want to conduct your audit for a day, a few days or a week.
 Track the plastic trash you generate—those to-go coffee cups (lined with plastic) and lids; the plastic lining of a box of cereal; plastic produce bags; soda bottles; straws; disposable razors.
 Some may be recyclable, you say.
 Recycling delays plastic’s transit to landfill.
 It does not prevent it.
 Plastic, unlike metal or glass, can be recycled a limited number of times only, as the process degrades the material and results in lower quality plastic, which eventually goes to the dump.